Youth and Media at the Berkman Klein Center for Internet & Society

 As an ambitious project, YaM embraces the core pillars of the Berkman Klein Center, which can be summarized as follows (for more information, please see http://brk.mn/yam_2017-2018overview):

-Study: Over the past academic year, YaM has researched topics related to youth and digital life, with results shared in four published/forthcoming reports:
+Study: Over the past academic year, YaM has researched topics related to youth and digital life, with results shared in four published reports:

-- “Youth and Digital Citizenship + (Plus)” disentangles the contested notion of digital citizenship, mapping out over 30 different frameworks from around world, and analyzing the evolution of the concept of digital citizenship and its relationship with other skill-related terminology;
+- ““Youth and Digital Citizenship+ (Plus): Understanding Skills for a Digital World” disentangles the contested notion of digital citizenship, mapping out over 30 different frameworks from around world, and analyzing the evolution of the concept of digital citizenship and its relationship with other skill-related terminology;

 - “Youth and Artificial Intelligence (AI): Where We Stand” takes a closer look at AI-based technologies and their impact on young people’s lives in domains such as education, health and well-being, entertainment, and the future of work;

-- “Youth and the Digital Economy” — a shared project between the Berkman Klein Center and the Nordic Centre, led by Berkman Klein Faculty Associate Christian Fieseler — analyzes how youth exercise their agency and participate in economic activities online, discusses power dynamics and youth positionality in online platforms, and includes three case studies on aspirational labor, virtual collaboration, and capital-enhancing activities; and
+- “Youth and the Digital Economy: Exploring Youth Practices, Motivations, Skills, Pathways, and Value Creation” — a shared project between the Berkman Klein Center and the Nordic Centre, led by Berkman Klein Faculty Associate Christian Fieseler — analyzes how youth exercise their agency and participate in economic activities online, discusses power dynamics and youth positionality in online platforms, and includes three case studies on aspirational labor, virtual collaboration, and capital-enhancing activities; and

 - “Youth and Cyberbullying: Another Look,” which presents an aggregation and summary of recent, primarily academic literature on youth and cyberbullying and serves as an addendum to “Bullying in a Networked Era: A Literature Review.”

-In addition to these four reports, the YaM team has intensified its efforts to explore the role parents and adults play in supporting youth media practices and participation across different social domains.
+In addition to these four reports, the YaM team has intensified its efforts to explore the intersection of youth, digital technologies, and well-being through a suite of efforts.
 Additionally, expanding the team’s previous work in Latin America, two YaM members participated in a book project — in close collaboration with several other institutions — “Youth, Digital transformation and new forms of inclusion in Latin America” (Jóvenes, transformación digital y formas de inclusión en América Latina), as editors of sections on Privacy and the Digital Economy.

 Educate: The YaM team continued to work on the design of open access learning resources and expanded its repertoire to include both group and individual activities.
 In collaboration with BKC affiliates (Susan Benesch), fellows (Sunoo Park and Jenn Halen), and the First Draft team at Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy, the team has been developing new learning experiences and playlists on information verification, cryptography, counterspeech, and artificial intelligence.
 Additionally, YaM transformed 24 of their existing learning experiences about privacy, advocacy, and online presence into group activities, and adapted older learning experiences implemented in the United States for a more global audience.

-Some selected press coverage from this year includes: [February 2018] Migros-Magazin, “Sandra Cortesi über das Potenzial der Digitalen Welt,” [November 2017] O Globo, “We still need to better understand how to create and use artificial intelligence systems, says researcher,” and [October 2017] La Nación, “Cómo mejorar la relación que padres e hijos tienen alrededor de la tecnología.”
+Some selected press coverage from this year includes: Wired, Urs Gasser about why AI Innovators Should Be Listening to Kids and why input from the next generation is crucial when it comes to navigating the challenges of new technologies, Migros-Magazin, “Sandra Cortesi über das Potenzial der Digitalen Welt,” O Globo, “We still need to better understand how to create and use artificial intelligence systems, says researcher,” and La Nación, “Cómo mejorar la relación que padres e hijos tienen alrededor de la tecnología.”
+More media mentions available here.